Post-2026

 The UDS Alternative also calls for specific adjustments and reductions for Lower Basin water users.
 It recognizes that a 1.5 million acre-feet adjustment for evaporation and transit losses in the Lower Basin will significantly contribute to protecting the system.
 It also notes that in some circumstances, further reductions may be necessary.

-The Lower Basin Alternative
+The LDS Alternative

-Key elements include:
+Key elements of the Lower Basin States’ proposal include:

 • Total System Contents: It proposes basing management decisions and reductions on the total water volume across a larger set of Upper and Lower Basin reservoirs, rather than solely on Lake Mead and Lake Powell elevations or forecasts.